scalax/simple/README.md

 Simple, and scalable.
 Use it to subvert the author's imagination.

-## Modules
+## Modules with documentions
 ### [simple-adt](./modules/main/simple-adt/)
-A simple abstraction of adt.
+A simple abstraction of ADT(Abstract Data Type).